-Anthony Hatinger (Religious Studies, 2013) is working in a nonprofit in Detroit, serving diverse religious and cultural communities with numerous community agricultural projects.
+Anthony Hatinger is working in a nonprofit in Detroit, serving diverse religious and cultural communities with numerous community agricultural projects.

-Sara Lone (Religious Studies) is in graduate school at the University of California at Irvine, getting a Masters degree in the intersection of Religion, Nonprofits, and Public Policy.
+Sara Lone went to graduate school at the University of California at Irvine and obtained a Masters degree in the intersection of Religion, Nonprofits, and Public Policy.

-Jeffrey Cozzens (Religious Studies) received his Masters degree in International Security Studies from St. Andrews University in 2003, is the head of the Arete Associates Terrorism Studies and Analysis Program, and on the Daniel Webster College Homeland Security Advisory Board.
+Jeffrey Cozzens received his Masters degree in International Security Studies from St. Andrews University, is the head of the Arete Associates Terrorism Studies and Analysis Program, and on the Daniel Webster College Homeland Security Advisory Board.
 He’s authored several scholarly articles related to emerging trends in jihadi radicalization, thought and violence.

-Marie Shepherd (Religious Studies, MSU) writes: “I am extremely glad to hear that the Religious Studies department is doing well.
+Marie Shepherd writes: “I am extremely glad to hear that the Religious Studies department is doing well.
 I loved my time at MSU, and it truly laid the foundation for my future.
-Since graduation (summer 2004) I went on to graduate school at Loyola University New Orleans.
-I received a Master’s Degree in Religous Studies, specializing in Biblical Analysis.
-During my time at Loyola I experienced Hurricane Katrina, which set me back one semester, but I returned and was able to finish my degree in the summer of 2006.
+Since graduation went on to graduate school at Loyola University New Orleans.
+I received a Master’s Degree in Religious Studies, specializing in Biblical Analysis.
+During my time at Loyola I experienced Hurricane Katrina, which set me back one semester, but I returned and was able to finish my degree.
 I was also extremely moved by the community support after Katrina and so after graduation I spent a year working for AmeriCorps in Minneapolis.
 I was assigned to the Jewish Community Relations Council of Minnesota and the Dakotas.
 I was a program coordinator for the Agency and handled all their interfaith and youth programs.
 I was also an active member of the Twin Cities Interfaith Network.
 After the completion of my year term in AmeriCorps, I decided to return to West Michigan.
 I moved back to my hometown of Grand Haven and am now working at St. Patrick/ St. Anthony Catholic Church as their Director of Mission and Ministry.
 Things have worked out very well for me and I am extremely lucky to use my degrees every day.
 I really love Michigan State and especially the Religious Studies department.”